 According to the CRA, the Canadian Disability Tax Credit is a non-refundable tax credit that helps persons with disabilities or their caregivers reduce the amount of income tax they have to pay.
 This Canadian disability benefit creates greater tax equity by providing relief for disability costs.
 A person with a severe and prolonged impairment in physical or mental functions may claim the disability amount once they are eligible for the DTC.

-Currently, the disability tax credit is non-refundable, meaning that it’s worth nothing to you if you don’t earn enough to owe tax.
-And while it may be possible to transfer all or part of the tax credit that can’t be used to one’s spouse, common-law partner or another supporting person.
+Currently, the disability tax credit is non-refundable, meaning that it’s worth nothing to you if you don’t earn enough to owe taxes.
+And while it may be possible to transfer all or part of the tax credit that can’t be used to one’s spouse, common-law partner, or another supporting person.

 The requirements to be eligible for the disabled tax credit are laid out in the T-2201 DTC certificate application form.
 Click on the link above to view or download for printing the form.